-Alcohol poisoning is a serious — and sometimes deadly — consequence of drinking large amounts of alcohol in a short period of time.
-Drinking too much too quickly can affect your breathing, heart rate, body temperature and gag reflex and potentially lead to a coma and death.
+Alcohol poisoning is a serious — and sometimes deadly — result of drinking large amounts of alcohol in a short period of time.
+Drinking too much too quickly can affect breathing, heart rate, body temperature and gag reflex.
+In some cases, this can lead to a coma and death.

-A person with alcohol poisoning needs immediate medical attention.
-If you suspect someone has alcohol poisoning, call for emergency medical help right away.
+If you think that someone has alcohol poisoning, get medical attention right away.

 Products & Services

 - Slow breathing, which is fewer than eight breaths a minute.

 - Breathing that's not regular.
 This is when there is a gap of more than 10 seconds between breaths.